wp-statistics/wp-statistics/readme.txt

 == Frequently Asked Questions ==
 = GDPR Compliant? =
-The greatest advantage of WP-Statistics is that all the data is saved locally in WordPress.
+The greatest advantage of WP Statistics is that all the data is saved locally in WordPress.
 This helps a lot while implementing the new GDPR restrictions; because it’s not necessary to create a data processing contract with an external company!
-[Read more about WP-Statistics compliance with GDPR](http://bit.ly/2x0AFgT).
+[Read more about WP Statistics compliance with GDPR](http://bit.ly/2x0AFgT).

-= Does WP-Statistics support Multisite? =
+= Does WP Statistics support Multisite? =
-WP-Statistics doesn't officially support the multisite feature; however, it does have limited functionally associated with it and should function without any issue.
+WP Statistics doesn't officially support the multisite feature; however, it does have limited functionally associated with it and should function without any issue.
 However, no support is provided at this time.
 Version 8.8 is the first release that can be installed, upgraded and removed correctly on multi-site.
 It also has some basic support for the network admin menu.
-This should not be taken as an indication that WP-Statistics fully supports the multisite, but only should be considered as a very first step.
+This should not be taken as an indication that WP Statistics fully supports the multisite, but only should be considered as a very first step.

-= Does WP-Statistics work with caching plugins? =
+= Does WP Statistics work with caching plugins? =
 Yes, the cache support added in v12.5.1

 If you're using a plugin cache: